 It would depend on where in Italy you go.
 We drove to Italy in April/May this year and as soon a s we hot the Italian border, the sun came out and stayed there.
 It'll be warmer than here (UK), but may be chillier at night so take a jacket.
-Be prepared I say, light waterproof and brolly and enjoy yourself. almost 6 years ago
+Be prepared I say, light waterproof and brolly and enjoy yourself. over 6 years ago

 It really depends on years.
 Some years can happen it is rainy, but often it is a lovely time to visit Italy, the temperature is over 20 degrees (celsius), not too warm and not cold at all.

 It is springtime, so it could be sunny too..
-I love this time of the year to see cities, in my opinion if you go for historical cities April, May, September and October are the best months. almost 6 years ago
+I love this time of the year to see cities, in my opinion if you go for historical cities April, May, September and October are the best months. over 6 years ago